OzzyMalv/OzzyMalv/README.md

 Lead Front-end dev and JS adept
 --------------------------

-5 years' application development in different domains such as SaaS IoT eComm FinTech
+5 years' development in different domains such as SaaS IoT eComm FinTech.
+I build web applications using leading-edge technologies all for the users, business and hype 🔥

 * 🌍  I'm based in Prague, Czech Republic
 * ✉️  You can contact me at [a.malinovsky303@gmail.com](mailto:a.malinovsky303@gmail.com )